lunatech/aws-cfn-puppet/README.md

 The template creates two IAM users: `CFNInitUser` and `AppUser`.
-`CFNInitUser` exists solely to execute the `cfn-init` command at instance startup time and is only given permission to run the `DescribeStackResources` command; `AppUser` is given full access to the S3 `AppBucket` and SQS `AppQueue` resources and is created to allow application code to utilize them.
+`CFNInitUser` exists solely to execute the `cfn-init` command at instance startup time and is only given permission to run the `DescribeStackResources` command; `AppUser` is given full access to the S3 `AppBucket`, SQS `AppQueue` and SDB `AppQueueDeadLetterOffice` resources and is created to allow application code to utilize them.

 The template creates an EC2 instance `cc1` that is intended to function as a command-and-control node for the stack.
 It will function as a Puppet